expressodev/ci-merchant/README.md

 CI-Merchant is a driver-based payment processing library built specifically for use in CodeIgniter web applications.
 It allows you to integrate any supported payment gateway using a consistent API.

+## Tala Payments

+CI-Merchant is currently being rewritten as a PHP 5.3+ Composer package.
+It's not finished yet, but if you like to live life on the bleeding edge, check out [Tala Payments](https://github.com/adrianmacneil/tala-payments).

 ## Requirements

  * CodeIgniter 2.0+